markshust/docker-magento/README.md

 ### Cloudflare Tunnel

 These docker images have built-in support for Cloudflare Tunnel.
 It can be useful for testing implementations that require some third-party integrations involving allow-listing domains.
-Since your local app cannot be allow-listed by other services - you can use Cloudflare Tunnel to get public hostname that can be allow-listed on the other service.
+Since your local app cannot be allow-listed by other services, you can use Cloudflare Tunnel to get a public hostname that can be allow-listed on the other service.

+To use it:

-To use it, first create a tunnel in Cloudflare Zero Trust and add the token to `env/cloudflare.env`.
+- First, create a tunnel in Cloudflare Zero Trust and add the token to `env/cloudflare.env`.

-Next, uncomment Cloudlfare Tunnel section in main `compose.yaml`.
+- Next, uncomment Cloudflare Tunnel section in main `compose.yaml`.

-Finally, restart the containers with `bin/restart`.
+- Finally, restart the containers with `bin/restart`.

-In Cloudflare Tunnel configuration - configure service URL to use type `HTTPS` and URL `{name of app container}:{HTTPS port of app container}`, for example - `demo-app-1:8443`.
-Enable `No TLS Verify` option since our local certificates are self-signed.
-You should now be able to access your app via public hostname, defined in Cloudflare Tunnel.
+In Cloudflare Tunnel configuration, configure the service URL to use type `HTTPS` and a URL of `{name of app container}:{HTTPS port of app container}`.
+For examplem, `demo-app-1:8443`.
+Enable the `No TLS Verify` option, since our local certificates are self-signed.
+You should now be able to access your app via the public hostname defined in Cloudflare Tunnel.

-NOTE: do not leave instances with Cloudflare Tunnel enabled running long-term, as your instance is publicly available to the world.
+NOTE: Do not leave instances with Cloudflare Tunnel enabled running long-term, as your instance is publicly available to the world.
 You should ideally turn off tunnel container once testing is finished.

 ### MFTF